Joba0011/SPVinstall/README.md

 chmod 755 enable_my
 ./enable_my
 ```

-# ready, you can now execute commands like ./getcoins ./inventory ./orderbook ./buy and so on
+Ready, you can now execute commands like ./getcoins ./inventory ./orderbook ./buy and so on

 ## License